April 2026

 Why did the Hospital Segment Dominate the Market in 2025?

-The hospital segment is dominant in the biosimilar monoclonal antibodies market in 2025 and is expected to register the highest CAGR during the forecast period, as biosimilar monoclonal antibodies present a significant advancement in aligning medical care innovation with medical care affordability.
+The hospital segment is dominant in the biosimilar monoclonal antibodies market by 62% in 2025 and is expected to register the highest CAGR during the forecast period, as biosimilar monoclonal antibodies present a significant advancement in aligning medical care innovation with medical care affordability.
 Investigators use mAbs (biosimilars) as tools to research novel therapies and uncover efficacy in off-target applications.
 Biosimilars provide affordable treatment options that support contain the in-healthcare expenditure.

 For Instance,